'Treason': House Judiciary Committee Report Implicates Trump in Ultimate Crime | Breitbart

 The House Judiciary Committee report, however, expands that definition to include what it calls “betrayal,” and declares: “Although the Framers did not intend impeachment for good faith disagreements on matters of diplomacy, they were explicit that betrayal of the Nation through schemes with foreign powers justified that remedy.”

-The phrase “schemes with foreign powers” is sufficiently vague to include the “quid pro quo” that Democrats allege the president attempted to make with Ukraine, trading U.S. aid for investigation into a political opponent.
+The phrase “schemes with foreign powers” is sufficiently vague to include the “quid pro quo” plan that Democrats allege the president attempted to make with Ukraine, trading U.S. aid for investigation into a political opponent.

-(No direct evidence exists to prove that claim, and the only direct witnesses say the president did not want that “quid pro quo.”)
+(No direct evidence exists to prove that claim, and the only direct witnesses testified before the House Intelligence Committee that the president did not want that “quid pro quo.”)

-Later, the report again implicates President Trump in “treason” by using an expansive definition that just happens to reflect Democrats’ argument that Trump endangered national security by suspending security assistance to a U.S. ally.
+Later, the report again implicates President Trump in “treason” by creating an expansive definition that just happens to reflect Democrats’ argument that Trump endangered national security by suspending security assistance to a U.S. ally.

 The report expands the definition of “treason” as follows: